A new agent and remarketed. This 1930s Oliver Hill art deco property in Frinton-On-Sea, Essex is back on my radar.

 Well, in a way.
 The layout looks like it is still faithful to Oliver Hill’s original layout.
 No extending or knocking through here to create the super-sized family kitchen.
 The design is as quirky and as curvy as you would expect.

 Original features?
-Hard to tell from the photos, but I would guess at least some of the doors, the circular windows and of course the balcony area (with sea views) to name a few details.
-But much of the house has been updated and the agency adds that it is need of refurbishment.
+Hard to tell from the photos, but I would guess at least some of the doors, the kitchen serving hatch, the circular windows and of course the balcony area (with sea views) to name a few.
+The original parquet flooring as well.
+But much of the house has been updated and it is need of a little refurbishment.

 The sad part for me is some of the double glazing additions.
 I can understand why the windows would have been done, but the double glazed doors really need reverting back to something more in keeping.
 Maybe the windows too if you have the money.

-Elsewhere, it’s a little plain and in places, a clash of styles too.
-It just needs someone to come in and bring it back to its best.
+Elsewhere, it’s a little plain and in places, a clash of styles/eras too.
+It just needs someone with a good eye to come in and bring it back to its best.

-As for the layout, you are first greeted by the hallway, which leads to a lounge / diner with parquet flooring and curves double window.
-Beyond that is the cloakroom, the kitchen with built-in larder cupboard and more of that parquet flooring, an inner lobby, shower room, utility and a study / garage area.
+As for the layout, you are first greeted by the hallway, which leads to a lounge/diner with parquet flooring and curves double window.
+Beyond that is the cloakroom, the kitchen with built-in larder cupboard and more of that parquet flooring, an inner lobby, shower room, utility and a study/garage area.
+The latter is currently s music room but can easily be turned back into a garage is required.

 Head upstairs and the first floor landing leads to the master bedroom (or sitting room) with double glazed door leading to the balcony, two further bedrooms, a bathroom and a separate WC.

-Images and details courtesy of Sheen’s.
+Images and details courtesy of Yopa.
 For more details and to make an enquiry, please visit the website.